-Christmas Village returns to LOVE park in 2018 for its 10th anniversary with Now in its tenth year, a Christmas season must visit is the Philadelphia Christmas attraction known as Christmas Village – relocated to LOVE Park!
-This year, see the return of the traditional German market, Christmas decorations live music and more.
+Christmas Village returns to LOVE park in 2019 for its 11th anniversary.
+Its a Christmas season must visit!
+This year visit the traditional German market, Christmas decorations, live music and more.
 See Santa, enjoy children’s activities and shop and eat at 80 different vendors.
 Admission is free, with food, drink and shopping pay as you go.

-On top of the great shopping and dining experiences, Philadelphia’s Christmas Village visitors will enjoy the glorious Christmas Tree in Dilwort Park, a Wish Wall in conjunction with the Make-a-Wish Foundation, a kid’s zone on the weekends, theme days and weekends, tasting tours with Chaddsford Winery, live music during evenings and weekends, and other surprises!
+On top of the great shopping and dining experiences, Philadelphia’s Christmas Village visitors will enjoy the glorious Christmas Tree in Dilwort Park, St. Nikolaus Day, story time Mondays, theme days and weekends, a carousel, and other surprises!
 Dogs welcome too!